 I have not updated it since I became an in-house lawyer in 2018.

 When I used to post on this blog, I was running an opinionated law firm.
 Our opinion was that the Internet should be open and free.
 On a range of matters, my past clients included Google, Dropbox, Apple, Tumblr, Twitter, WordPress.com, eBay, SoftBank, Charter, and the National Association of Realtors.
 I worked on free expression, copyright, government surveillance issues, patents, broadband and wireless, net neutrality, and pro-entrepreneurship policies.

-I remain on the Boards of Directors of several nonprofit advocacy groups, including Fight for the Future (Chairman), Demand Progress, and Engine Advocacy.
-This work is pro bono, done out of love for those organizations and their extremely important work.
+I was on the Boards of Directors of several nonprofit advocacy groups, including Fight for the Future, Demand Progress, and Engine Advocacy.
+This work was pro bono, done out of love for those organizations and their extremely important work.
 I was also a Senior Fellow at the Democracy Fund and a fellow at New America.

 Before taking on any corporate clients, I was an academic and a public interest lawyer.
 I was a lawyer for Free Press, a nonprofit that takes no contributions from governments or corporations with a stake in their issues.